 One of the most underrated gaps for a remote workforce is that we’ve lost the opportunity for small moments of relating outside of the transactional.
-During a traditional eight-hour, in-office workday, it would be virtually impossible to not connect with your fellow team members.
-While your business success doesn’t hinge on whether you know the name of Deborah’s new puppy, or that John is an amateur chef who enjoys his leftovers for lunch, or that Elizabeth is going through a difficult time with her aging parents, it is precisely these moments that provide the glue (trust and collaboration) for our teams and enable us to show up to our work as a whole person.
+During a traditional eight-hour, in-office workday, it would be virtually impossible not to connect with fellow team members.
+While your business success doesn’t hinge on whether you know the name of Deborah’s new puppy, that John is an amateur chef who enjoys his leftovers for lunch, or that Elizabeth is going through a difficult time with her aging parents, it is precisely these moments that provide the glue (trust and collaboration) for our teams and enable us to show up to our work as a whole person.

 Think about how you can orchestrate these moments in the virtual space.
-Creativity and collaboration expert and executive leadership coach, Melinda Rothouse in her new book: Syncreate: A Guide to Navigating the Creative Process for Individuals, Teams, and Communities, suggests opening meetings with a brief personal check-in before launching into “official” business.
+Creativity and collaboration expert and executive leadership coach Melinda Rothouse in her new book: Syncreate: A Guide to Navigating the Creative Process for Individuals, Teams, and Communities, suggests opening meetings with a brief personal check-in before launching into “official” business.
 “Take a moment in the beginning for everyone to fully land with their whole selves in the meeting and connect on a personal level.”
 She says.
 “This will enrich the process and the exchange of ideas to follow.”

 In one of our recent team meetings, I asked: What’s one thing that people would be surprised to learn about you?
 We were floored by the answers: roller derby jammer, glass artist, preacher, psychedelics expert!

 Here are some other ideas: